yousuf865/Crypto-Rootkit/README.md

 ## 🛠 Features
 - Hides the rootkit module from `/proc/modules`.
-- Runs a simulated crypto-jacker daemon (no real cryptocurrency mining).
+- Runs a simulated crypto-mining daemon (no real cryptocurrency mining).
-- Hides the running crypto-jacker process by name.
+- Hides the running crypto-mining process by name.

 ---